Abe Gray

-Abraham Gabriel Gray (born 16 March 1982) is an American-born New Zealand cannabis activist, politician and founder of the Whakamana Cannabis Museum, New Zealand's first and only cannabis museum.
+Abraham Gabriel Gray (born 16 March 1982) is an American-born New Zealand cannabis activist, former politician and founder of the Whakamana Cannabis Museum, New Zealand's first and only cannabis museum.
 Gray was a University of Otago lecturer and tutor for over a decade before founding the museum.

 Gray has been a high-profile cannabis activist and protester for almost two decades, and is known as New Zealand's "Gandalf of Weed".

 Biography

 Early life

 Gray grew up in Minneapolis, Minnesota and attended South High School.
 Gray ran for student president of his high school on a stoner ticket, unsuccessfully, but blames low turnout and students skipping assembly for it.
 As a teenager, Gray attempted to find new connections to get access to cannabis, so Gray started working at a local head shop.
 This soon inspired Gray's passion for cannabis, as he would spend his time at the store consuming books on the history and cultivation of cannabis.

 Gray started growing weed in his closet, taking classes on plant propagation, learning to clone and tell the difference between strains.

 Gray said following the enactment of the US Patriot Act: "cannabis-smoking hippies were as legitimate a target for the Patriot Act police state as minorities".

 Gray read several articles, in the magazines High Times and Cannabis Culture, about New Zealand's newly elected Green MP Nándor Tánczos and how New Zealand was on the precipice of legalising cannabis.
 Gray told himself "I'm gonna go to NZ, enrol in a uni that teaches botany, and I'm gonna learn to grow the dankest weed."